-Cleanaway's constitution calls for at least three but not more than 10 Directors.
-As at 30 June 2022, the Board comprised of eight independent Non-Executive Directors and the CEO.
-As Cleanaway announced on 12 September 2022, Mike Harding will be retiring from the Board prior to the 2022 AGM.
-Profiles of current Directors outlining their appointment dates, qualifications, directorships of other listed companies (including those held at any time in the three years immediately before the end of the financial year), experience and expertise are set out in the 2022 Annual Report.
+Cleanaway's Constitution calls for at least three but not more than 10 Directors.
+As at 30 June 2023, the Board comprised of nine independent Non-Executive Directors and the CEO.
+There have been further changes to the Board since the end of FY23.
+Ray Smith retired from the Board on 31 August 2023 and as announced on 14 September 2023, Mark Chellew will retire from the Board on 20 September 2023.
+Terry Sinclair will seek re-election at the 2023 Annual General Meeting but has indicated his intention to retire around the end of FY24.
+Profiles of current Directors outlining their appointment dates, qualifications, directorships of other listed companies (including those held at any time in the three years immediately before the end of the financial year), experience and expertise are set out in the 2023 Annual Report.